lasanjin/computer-networks/labs/hostname/README.md

 # Translate hostname into IPv4 and IPv6

 ## Description
-In this assignment,we resolved a host name into an IPv4 address.
+In this assignment we resolved a host name into an IPv4 address.
 It is an short easy introduction to network programming using the BSD socket API in C/C++.

 ## How to run
 1. Compile